 - Mohamed was from Morocco and spoke very fluent Spanish, perhaps the reason why he trusted me and shared his life adventures with my persona from the beginning.
 We worked in an elderly residence, and while he was cooking I was washing the pots and dishes, listening to his interesting life story and the deep wisdom that this man had.
 When I met him he was on his late 50s and had worked in different countries of Europe, always illegally, jumping in kitchens from restaurants to pubs to hotels.
 The visa, however, was never a problem for him, and he seemed to be well verse in the inner workings of the underground fibres that join both legal and illegal societies.
 Months after I left the elderly residence, I started to work as a waiter for a busy restaurant called The Nichols, in Harpenden, and to my wide surprise I found Mohamed in the kitchen one evening, cooking with other cooks.
 I was happy to see him, but he quickly pulled me apart, with a grave and serious face, and in confidence told me: "Please, don't call me Mohamed here.
 Here they know me as Abdul, okay?
 Just call me Abdul".
 It makes you think... how many passports Mohamed (or Abdul) really had?

 - Jack was a nice and good looking guy from West Virginia, USA, who had a PhD in Egyptology... go and figure what are the odds of living under the same rented roof with someone with such a PhD.
-He was working on some kind of shop, public facing, and had come to the UK as part of his PhD program, I remember very well him telling me that, but then decided to go rogue... and never step back to the USA.
+He was working on some kind of shop, public facing, and had come to the UK as part of his PhD program, I remember very well him telling me that, but then he decided to go rogue... and never step back to the USA.
 He owned something like 100 thousands dollars to his University as part of his PhD program... omg...
 Who really wants to live in the USA?
 I was thankful for living in Europe, a 'country of countries' where study was almost free... yeah, that was before the uni cap was removed...

-In these examples, and others I can also mention if there was a need, people were paying collateral-taxes and contributing to the British society as a whole, either by providing services, consuming some or doing both.
+In these examples, and others that I can also mention if there is a need, people were paying collateral-taxes and contributing to the British society as a whole, either by providing services, consuming some or doing both.
 Okay, there were illegal, but what was wrong with that?
 Societies really need to evolve and adjust to the needs of people.
 There was a time when having a religion different from the one of the country you were living on was illegal, and penalised by burning on the stake.
 Why do we now penalised people with deportation when they don't have a stamp on a paper with their name on it?
 Modern societies like Europe and the United Kingdom should have no limitations about the number of people coming into their countries

 I know what you're thinking... this guy is absolutely nuts.
-You might argue that if we allow "everyone" to come into this country it will be overpopulated in a matter of months, services will collapse, hospitals will not be able to cope, schools will be oversubscribed, crime will rise for whatever reason, etc. I can assure you that these things, which are already happening anyway ALL due to lack of funding, won't be extrapolated to the extremes if let's say UK open its doors to absolutely every human being in the planet.
+You might argue that if we allow "everyone" to come into this country it will be overpopulated in a matter of months, services will collapse, hospitals will not be able to cope, schools will be oversubscribed, crime will rise for whatever reason, etc. I can assure you that these things, which are already happening anyway ALL due to a lack of funding, won't be extrapolated to the extremes if let's say UK open its doors to absolutely every human being in the planet.
 There is something called Collective Behaviour or Herd Behaviour that causes migration patters to alter, for example, during the Far West Gold Fever era in North America, back on the late 1850, not every single individual migrated to California in spite of the promising rewards of being rich at that time.
 In our bodies we all generate cholecystokinin... what the hell is that?
 Cholecystokinin is the hormone that our stomach produces and tell us that we are full (sadly, that hormone takes about 20' to reach our brain, and by that time we probably have eaten too much).
 Similarly, there is a collective conscious that moves people behaviour and stop them of making huge mass migrations when they detect that the place to migrate to has lost its attractiveness.
 Of course England won't be full with 10 people per square meter if the borders are open!
-But that was one of the reasoning of the Brexiteers: instead of focusing and funding the weak community services that we have (like schools, hospitals, police force, etc) they decided on their narrow minds that we must stop the amount of people coming into this country, and instead of making new schools, let's make a wall at the border
+But that was one of the reasoning of the Brexiteers: instead of focusing to fund the weak community services that we have (like schools, hospitals, police force, etc) they decided on their narrow minds that we must stop the amount of people coming into this country, and instead of making new schools, new hospitals, etc, let's make instead a wall at the border

 But then... everything changed